jokerinya/fsopen-part5/bloglist-frontend/README.md

 ---

-This was the last exercise of this part, and it's time to push your code to github and mark the exercises you completed in the exercise submission system.
+This was the last exercise of this part, and it's time to push your code to github and mark the exercises you completed in the [exercise submission system.](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).